MRFAKE2002/react-redux/README.md

 This is the Redux tutorials and youtube course link: https://youtube.com/playlist?list=PLprvbQiR3cN9a0PnMYuulyfqbwCmAPt81&si=x1w7VMAYC2VEhLWK

+## Introduce

+In this project we want to learn how we can use react redux in our projects; So we make the counter to show it.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).